haohaodadong/dadong/README.md

 Hi Humans!

-Dadong here,I like JavaScript Node.js and CoffeeaScript (that's what I'm made of!);
+Dadong here,I like JavaScript and Node.js;